Shivang-J/Horizon_log/README.md

 4. Install Dependencies

-With your virtual environment activated, install all required Python packages:

-    With your virtual environment activated, install all required Python packages listed in `requirements.txt`:
+With your virtual environment activated, install all required Python packages listed in 'requirements.txt':
-    ```bash

     pip install -r requirements.txt

 (Note: torch installation might vary based on your CUDA/CPU setup.
 Refer to PyTorch's official website for specific instructions if you encounter issues.)